Lackland AFB Housing

 1) How many trainees go through Air Force basic training at Lackland AFB?

-Training approximately 35,000 recruits are trained each year at Lackland AFB.
+Approximately 35,000 recruits are trained each year at Lackland AFB Basic Military Training.
 Eight squadrons accomplish this mission.
 All USAF enlisted basic trainees go through Lackland.

 2) How many people are stationed at Lackland AFB?